-As far as drawing fireworks goes, many tutorials will show you how to make simple radial lines on a white sheet of paper.
-Why settle for that though when just a few tweaks could result in something much more exciting?
+When it comes to learning how to draw fireworks, many tutorials will show you how to make simple radial lines on a white sheet of paper.
+Why settle for that though when a few different materials could result in something much more exciting?

 I say swap out the regular crayons for metallic pencil crayons (or metallic markers), and ditch the white paper for some really black card stock.
 The colors will look about ten times as rich, and the art will have an iridescent sparkle to it too.